-Because this is a windows environment, double-clicking on the selected directory will bring up the subdirectory.
+Because this is a windows environment, double-clicking on the directory you want to move to will bring you to the subdirectory.
 The BS5000 config files can be found in the BS5000 subdirectory.

-Double-clicking on ... will bring up a higher directory.
-See Figure 5-5.
+Double-clicking on .. will bring you to a higher directory.